laciechang/Resolve-batch-import/README_EN.md

 [中文](README.md) | English

 # 📖 Intro
-Import media to DaVinci Resolve media pool from multiple location at one time.
+Import media into current bin of DaVinci Resolve media pool from multiple location at once.

 # 🔧 Installation